OnlyDeLtA/HostsEdit/README.md

 <img align="center" src="https://i.imgur.com/yW6WR9S.png">

-HostEdit is a command line utility for editing Windows HOSTS file. it can be used to edit(add/remove) single or multiple entries in hosts file. it also has some additional features as creating hosts file backup, restoring it to Windows default, or to a previous backup and changing attributes of hosts file.
+HostsEdit is a command line utility for editing Windows HOSTS file. it can be used to edit(add/remove) single or multiple entries in hosts file. it also has some additional features as creating hosts file backup, restoring it to Windows default, or to a previous backup and changing attributes of hosts file.
 HostsEdit is written in Delphi, Compiled using Embarcadero's Delphi 10.3.3.

 <b>Features:</b>